Fullstack-MOOC/backend-2-kahoot-api/write-up/index.md

 ## Overview

-In this assignment, we will be building on the skills you learned in the express-mongo assignment top build an replica of the API for the quiz website Kahoot.
-The assignment will help you practice more complex database and api design techniques and help you learn how to test a backend without using a frontend.
+In this assignment, we will be building on the skills you learned in the [first backend assignment](https://cs52.me/assignments/sa/server-side/#some-setup) to build a replica of the API for the quiz website Kahoot.
+The assignment will help you practice more complex database and API design techniques and help you learn how to test a backend without using a frontend.

 <!-- <video loop autoplay mute controls>
   <source src="http://res.cloudinary.com/dali-lab/video/upload/ac_none,w_804,h_383/v1546203223/cs52/cs52_polling_SA.webm" type="video/webm"/>